henryperkins/docs/documentation/go_handler.py.md

 ### GoHandler

 Handler for the Go programming language.
+This class facilitates the extraction of code structure, insertion of documentation, and validation of Go code syntax using default Go utilities.

 #### Methods